-I am a molecular biologist highly interested in studying the molecular mechanisms that govern the biology of cancer.
+I am a molecular biologist interested in studying the molecular mechanisms that govern the biology of cancer.
 I hold a Bs.
 In biology (U. Navarra, 1997), a MS and a PhD in molecular biology (U. Cantabria 1998 and 2006).
 After a 5 year post-doctoral training at the NIH (Bethesda, USA), I was recruited by IDIVAL (Santander, 2011).
-Since 2015, I lead my own research thanks to a RyC contract and a PCD_I3 appointment at the UC (Laboratory of Molecular Mechanisms Driving Human Cancer).
+Since 2015, I lead my own research thanks to a RyC contract and a Prof. Titular_I3 appointment at the UC (Laboratory of Signaling Mechanisms and Biology Of Cancer).

-In the last 10 years, I have contributed with 28 original research publications (15/28 in 1st decil journals).
-My scientific trajectory has evolved from the basic field (transcriptional and signaling mechanisms) to translationally-oriented research projects in human cancers with limited survival, that lack markers for diagnosis and/or specific therapy.
-These aim at identifying specific disease mechanisms with potential implications for precision diagnosis and targeted therapy.
+My scientific activity has evolved from the basic field (transcriptional and signaling mechanisms) to translationally-oriented research projects in human cancers with limited survival, that lack markers for diagnosis and/or specific therapy.

 We have obtained funding from 4 FIS projects (PI: JP Vaqué 2013-2026) and two PIEs (2015-2019).
 Also, we have been funded by Asociación Luchamos Por La Vida (Los Corrales de Buelna, 2013-2020).
 Our academic activity has enabled the obtention of 5 PhDs and 8 MSs.

 MAIN SCIENTIFIC ACHIEVEMENTS: